blondered/bert4rec_repro/README.md

+<i>This benchmark is still in progress:
+- We keep running experiments on different datasets
+- We still prepare RecTools models for release in the framework (documentaion, tests and tutorials are not yet finished)</i>

 # [RecTools](https://github.com/MobileTeleSystems/RecTools) transformers benchmark results

-Different model implementation results were taken from [A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation](https://arxiv.org/abs/2207.07483)
+RecTools models (SASRec and BERT4Rec) results were computed using this fork os the [original repository](https://github.com/asash/bert4rec_repro).
+Results for other implementations were taken from the original paper [A Systematic Review and Replicability Study of BERT4Rec for Sequential Recommendation](https://arxiv.org/abs/2207.07483)

-RecTools models (SASRec and BERT4Rec) results were computed using this fork os the [original repository](https://github.com/asash/bert4rec_repro)

-**RecTools models achieve highest metrics on both movielens datasets.**
+**RecTools implementations achieve highest metrics on both datasets out of all available implementations from the original paper.**

 ### ML-20M Dataset results
 |Model       |Pop-sampled Recall@10|Pop-sampled NDCG@10| Recall@10| NDCG@10| Training time  |